 To diagnose binge eating disorder, the following criteria have to be present according to DSM-IV.

-- Repeated eating attacks with accompanying loss of control, which has to occur on at least two days per week over a course of at least six months.
+- Repeated eating attacks with accompanying loss of control occurring on at least two days per week over a course of at least six months.

 - Three of the following symptoms which occur along with the eating attacks: quicker eating than normal, eating until unpleasant saturation feelings occur, eating alone out of embarrassment, eating large amounts without being hungry, feelings of disgust or guilt after eating.

 The binge eating disorder has to be delimited from bulimia.
-At both diseases, episodes of eating attacks occur with consumption of high-caloric food.
-However, the subsequent attempt to get rid of these calories via vomiting or via other measures is absent at binge eating disorder.
+With both diseases, episodes of eating attacks occur with consumption of high-calorie food.
+However, the subsequent attempt to get rid of these calories via vomiting or via other measures is absent in the case of binge eating disorder.

 Therapy of Binge Eating Disorder

-It is important to treat the symptoms, the psychic complaints, and comorbidities of the disease.
-Those are, firstly, eating disorders and possibly present obesity and, secondly, decreased feeling of self-esteem, depressions, and social fears.
+It is important to treat the symptoms, the psychotic complaints and comorbidities of the disease.
+Those are, firstly, eating disorders and possibly present obesity and, secondly, decreased feeling of self-esteem, depressions and social fears.

-Just like for the other eating disorders already mentioned, treatment is attempted via cognitive behavior therapy.
+Similar to the other eating disorders, treatment is attempted via cognitive behavior therapy.
 Concerning medication, antidepressants (SSRI) can be used.

 Complications of Binge Eating Disorder

-Also, degenerative states like arthrosis, connective tissue weakness, and complaints at the spine can result from binge eating disorder.
+Also, degenerative states like arthrosis, connective tissue weakness and complaints in the area of spine can result from binge eating disorder.